A transformational approach to collective behavior: Quantization of the Theory

 To quantize this theory, consider the case of observing the system at dynamical time, $\tau_0$, then predicting its state at a later time, $\tau_0+\Delta \tau$.
 If $\Delta \tau$ is less than the natural periods of the system given by $2 \pi / \omega_0$, there is no problem in predicting the state of the system.
 This is the classical limit.
 Due to the nonlinear character of the behavior, even if the system is integrable, there will be an exponential divergence of points on the submanifold on times greater than $2 \pi / \omega_0$.
 This is the ``quantum'' limit where the system must be treated statistically.
 The system will remain close to the geodesic surface defined by $\text{Re}(H(\beta))= \text{constant}$ or $P=\text{constant}$, but its position on the geodesic, that is $Q$, will not be known.
-Since this phase, $Q$, is uniform and periodic, the energy must be quantized to ensure periodicity in the probability distribution.
-So, the energy of any state can be written as $E = E_0 + \Delta E_n$, where $E_0=\text{Re}(H(\beta^*))$.
+Since this phase, $Q$, is uniform and periodic, the action must be quantized to ensure periodicity in the probability distribution.
+So, the energy of any state can be written as $E = E_0 + \Delta E_n$, where $E_0=\text{Re}(H(\beta^*))$, $J=nh$, $E=n \,\hbar \omega_0$, and $n$ is a rational number ($\Delta n$ is an integer for bound states).

-This is a subtle, yet very significant, departure from the traditional view of quantization.
-Each system is quantized at its own natural scale of action given by $E_0/\omega_0$, not $\hbar$, and the uncertainty limit is in terms of this action scale.
+This is a subtle, yet significant, departure from the traditional view of quantization.
 It has the ramification that there is now no difference between the stochastic uncertainty of nonlinear dynamics, quantum mechanical uncertainty, or the statistical uncertainty of kinetic theory (that is statistical and continuum mechanics).
 It also enables a systematic unified framework for all dynamical systems ranging from QuantumChromoDynamics (QCD), QuantumElectroDynamics (QED), to atomic physics, to pendulum clocks, to the weather, to gravity/cosmology.
-The only difference is the time scale of the quantization that range from $10^{-23}$ to $10^{15}$ sec, as shown in Table \ref{quantum.scales.tab}.
+The only difference is the time and energy scales of the quantization that range from $10^{-24}$ to $10^{15}$ sec and $10^{-12} \, \text{aeV}$ to $1 \, \text{GeV}$, as shown in Table \ref{quantum.scales.tab}.

 An intuitive way of looking at quantization is to consider the following situation.
 You have a pendulum clock and want to predict the position of the pendulum exactly a day later.
 Because the period of the pendulum is a second, you have no idea what the phase of the pendulum, $Q$, will be, or how many times it will have gone back or forth a day later.
 You do know that $P$ will not have changed and the distribution must be uniform and periodic in $Q$, though.
 Therefore, the action, $E(P)/\omega_0$, must be quantized to ensure periodicity in the probability distribution.